EsbenNedergaard/quarkus-rest-playground/README.md

 # Balance property is not part of DTO

 Reason for this is that balance should only be manipulated through transfers & deposits.

+# Using POST instead of PUT for the deposit/transfer methods

+We use POST instead of PUT as this is only a partial update and not a FULL-UPDATE of the resource.